prioritizr/prioritizr/README.md

 - add an [objective](https://prioritizr.github.io/prioritizr/reference/objectives.html) to a reserve design problem.
 For example, the [`add_min_set_objective`](https://prioritizr.github.io/prioritizr/reference/add_min_set_objective.html) function can used to specify that the overall goal of the prioritization is to adequately represent each feature for minimal cost.
 - add [constraints](https://prioritizr.github.io/prioritizr/reference/constraints.html) to a problem to obtain better solutions.
 For example, the [`add_locked_in_constraints`](https://prioritizr.github.io/prioritizr/reference/add_locked_in_constraints.html) function can be used to ensure that specific planning units will be prioritized.
 This can be useful when identifying new places to add to an exsiting reserve network.
 - add [penalties](https://prioritizr.github.io/prioritizr/reference/penalties.html) to a problem to penalize ineffective solutions.
 For example, the [`add_boundary_penalties`](https://prioritizr.github.io/prioritizr/reference/add_boundary_penalties.html) function can be used to add penalties to the problem that result in solutions being clumpped into contiguous reserves.
 - add [decisions](https://prioritizr.github.io/prioritizr/reference/decisions.html) to a problem to specify the nature of the conservation decision on the planning units.
 For example, the [`add_binary_decisions`](https://prioritizr.github.io/prioritizr/reference/add_binary_decisions.html) function specifies that planning units are either prioritized or not.
-Whereas,  the [`add_proportion_decisions`](https://prioritizr.github.io/prioritizr/reference/add_proportion_decisions.html) can be used to specify the a proportion of each planning unit can be prioritized.
+Whereas,  the [`add_proportion_decisions`](https://prioritizr.github.io/prioritizr/reference/add_proportion_decisions.html) can be used to specify that a proportion of each planning unit can be prioritized.
 - [solve](https://prioritizr.github.io/prioritizr/reference/solve.html) a conservation problem.